Irritable Bowel Syndrome

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed.
 You may be allowed out of bed once you are feeling better.
 If you are not allowed out of bed, you can still exercise your legs in bed.
 Do this by lifting one leg off the bed and drawing big circles with your toes.
 Then do it with the other leg.
-Call your caregiver before getting up.
+Call your healthcare provider before getting up.
 If you ever feel weak or dizzy, sit or lie down right away.

 Intake and output: